 - Apart from regular meetings, additional meetings are arranged when necessary to review strategy, planning, operational and financial performance, risk and capital expenditure and human resources and environmental management.

-- To enable the Board to perform all its duties, all Directors will have full access to all relevant information and to the services of the Company Secretary.
+- To enable the Board to perform all its duties, all Directors have full access to all relevant information and to the services of the Company Secretary.

 The Directors have established an Audit Committee and a Remuneration Committee.